 Focus is basically a workflow builder inside Xavier.
 You can use Xavier’s data quality checks to build into Flows, either for a one-off piece of work such as Onboarding, or for regular jobs such as bookkeeping or VAT Return checks which Xavier can schedule to repeat.

 To create a Flow, you just need to use our Flow Creator tool, where you can choose whether you’re building a one-off or a repeating process.
 Select the checks you want to use, or use a template, and then choose a date range and parameters for the Checks.
 You can then assign the Flow to a member of your team, and also a reviewer, to complete the Flow.

 When you start a Flow, Xavier takes you to a new screen (called Focus Mode) where you can see all of the checks in Xavier’s card format with their traffic light alert system, and click to open each card for further information.
 The person completing the Flow can either tick them off, mark them N/A, or flag them as an alert.
 Users can also leave comments on each check (in case something needs some explanation).
 To provide additional assurance, you can set up to two reviewers from your team to check over a Flow before it’s marked as complete or hand it back as necessary.

-Then you can export the Flow to PDF and share it with your client - this includes the famous Xavier Health Score, to help your clients appreciate all your hard work!
+The history of the Flow is available at all times, so you can see when things were checked off, and the Healthscore of the client during progress.
+You can also export the Flow to PDF and share it with your client - this includes the famous Xavier Health Score, to help your clients appreciate all your hard work!

-For reference, an up to date list of Xavier’s Focus checks available (39 at the time of publishing) can be found Here.
+For reference, an up to date list of Xavier’s Focus checks available (42 at the time of publishing, and growing) can be found here.